- Estate planning, including wills, trusts for children, trusts for spouses, and revocable trusts

 Miranda K. Hawkins was nominated by her peers and elected by the Board of Directors as a Fellow of the American Bar Foundation.
 Membership as a Fellow is limited to 1% of lawyers licensed to practice in each jurisdiction and to lawyers who have demonstrated extraordinary leadership in the legal profession.

-Miranda K. Hawkins was elected to serve as the President of the Colorado Women’s Bar Association (CWBA) for 2020-2021.
+Miranda K. Hawkins served as the President of the Colorado Women’s Bar Association (CWBA) for 2020-2021, and will continue to serve as the Immediate Past President for 2021-2022.
 The CWBA is the largest diversity bar association in Colorado and is one of the biggest and most influential women’s bar associations in the country.
 The CWBA’s mission is to promote women in the legal profession and the interests of women and children generally.

 Jennifer A. Gordon has become an associate attorney with the firm.